Updated April 15, 2023

-Looking to design your own website?
+Are you looking to design your website?
 Or do you want to make a career out of web designing tools?
-Well, it is not going to be easy.
-It takes time, patience and lots of hard work to design your own website.
-While a single article is not enough to bestow all the skills, tools and technology needed to become a web designing tools, this particular guide will help you get in the right direction.
-Once you know the path to take, you need constant development and learning to get to your destination.
+Well, it is going to take a lot of work.
+It takes time, patience, and lots of hard work to design your website.
+While a single article is not enough to bestow all the skills, tools, and technology needed to become a web designing tool, this detailed guide will help you get in the right direction.
+Once you know the path, you need constant development and learning to reach your destination.

 User Experience Web Designing Tools

-Also called UX or UI design, user experience design is basically about knowing how people will view, interact with and use your website designing, and how to use that knowledge to make a better website designing.
-There is a lot of work involved, and lots of trial and error too.
-The way in which you interact with and experience a website designing may be different from how others do.
-Your web designing tools may make perfect sense to you but end up confusing others.
+Also called UX or UI design, user experience design is basically about knowing how people will view, interact with and use your website design and how to use that knowledge to make a better website design.
+A lot of work is involved and lots of trial and error too.
+How you interact with and experience a website design may differ from how others do.
+Your web designing tools may make perfect sense to you but need clarification on others.

-While you learn about user experience design, it is also a good idea to start reading up on wire-framing, which is the processing in which you sketch very basic web designing tools layout ideas.
-The sketches and concepts are pretty rough, so you can use a good old pen and paper or alphabet.
-You can then switch to a tablet or desktop as your web designing tools layout ideas become more detailed.
-This process determines how your website designing will work, starting from scratch.
+While you learn about user experience design, it is also a good idea to start reading up on wireframing, which is how you sketch fundamental web designing tools and layout ideas.
+The sketches and concepts are rough, so you can use a good old pen and paper or alphabet.
+You can switch to a tablet or desktop as your web designing tool’s layout ideas become more detailed.
+This process determines how your website design will work, starting from scratch.

-Some people tend to focus on learning to code first before going for aesthetics, but it can be more beneficial to cover the theoretical bits of aesthetics before dipping your hands into coding.
-Aesthetics, after all, can be quite tricky to master.
+Some people focus on learning to code before going for aesthetics.
+Still, covering the theoretical bits of aesthetics can be more beneficial before dipping your hands into coding.
+Aesthetics, after all, can be pretty tricky to master.
 There is no accounting for taste; what looks good for you may be unpalatable to others.
-Fonts that seem to work well with your entire website’s theme may look weird and downright wrong to others.
+Fonts that work well with your entire website’s theme may look weird and downright wrong to others.
 Everything is subjective, but there is a science to it all.
 If you can nail down this science and master the basic rules of aesthetics, you can get past most problems associated with this part of web designing tools.

-Images and videos are becoming all the rage online, but the text remains and will always be the biggest part of website designing.
+Images and videos are becoming all the rage online, but text remains and will always be the most significant part of website design.
 The internet is all about words and how to make them look and read amazing.
 Writing good text is up to the writer, but making it look good depends on the typography.
 Typography is not just about picking a font, though.
-It is also about choosing a good font size and type and arranging it to make it readable to your website visitors, irrespective of what browser they are using on which device.
-It is also about creating a visual hierarchy between the headings, titles, and body.
+It is also about choosing a suitable font size and the type and arranging it to make it readable to your website visitors, irrespective of the browser they use on which device.
+It also creates a visual hierarchy between the headings, titles, and body.

-Once you know the rules of typography, it is time to pick the right fonts for the website designing.
-You can find a lot of free ones, and Google Web Fonts, in particular, can be a great tool in this.
-In web designing tools, many designers choose Google fonts because they can be directly embedded onto the website designing.
-You can even find some great Google Font combinations online, or use the Web Font Combinator to pair and preview your own font combinations.
+Once you know the rules of typography, it is time to pick the right fonts for website design.
+You can find many free ones; Google Web Fonts, in particular, can be a great tool.
+In web designing tools, many designers choose Google fonts because they can embed them into the website design.
+You can find some great Google Font combinations online or use the Web Font Combinator to pair and preview your font combinations.

-Color theory is more than just about learning the technical names of various colors.
-In fact, it deals with color combinations and how different colors can have different impacts on human emotions.
-Color theory is an actual science and can have a big impact on the usability and user experience on your website designing.
-For instance, the text on a web page would not be very visible if its color was too close to that of the background.
+It is more than just about learning the technical names of various colors.
+It deals with color combinations and how different colors can have other impacts on human emotions.
+Color theory is actual science and can significantly affect your website design’s usability and user experience.
+For instance, the text on a web page would only be evident if its color was close to that of the background.
 Screen glare, visual impairments, and poorly configured screens can add to the challenges.

 Once you know the aesthetics and theory behind web designing tools, it is time to get your hands dirty and learn some coding, starting with the most fundamental language: Hypertext Markup Language or HTML.
-Every website designing ever uses HTML, which tells the web browser whether it is looking at a video, link, image or text.
+Every website design uses HTML, which tells the web browser whether it looks at a video, link, image, or text.

-The next language you need to learn is Cascading Style Sheets or CSS, which is what makes your website designing look good.
-It tells the browser the font of the text and colors of various elements.
-It can also define the layout of the website designing, the look of the buttons, the size of various elements, and even animations.
+The following language you need to learn is Cascading Style Sheets or CSS, which makes your website design look good.
+It tells the browser the font of the text and the colors of various elements.
+It can also define the website design layout, the buttons’ look, the size of multiple factors, and even animations.

-HTML and CSS are actually pretty easy to pick up, but they are extensive and can be used in various ways to make unique web designing skills.
+HTML and CSS are easy to pick up but extensive and can be used in various ways to make unique web designing skills.
 It takes time and practice to learn how to use them effectively.

-Web designing skills require certain tools, processes, and workflows, although it is hard to lock onto a certain mix.
-Everyone has their own favorite tools, and there are those who would defend their selections with savage loyalty.
+Web designing skills require specific tools, processes, and workflows, although it is hard to lock onto a particular mix.
+Everyone has their favorite tools, and some would defend their selections with savage loyalty.
 Leaving aside this intense loyalty, it is always a good idea to keep experimenting with new web designing skills rather than locking yourself up.

 It is never a good idea to lock yourself into a limited number of tools and get too comfortable with them.
 Keep experimenting with new tools and keep your mind fresh.
 To begin with, however, let’s look at the free ones.

-The major browsers – Mozilla Firefox, Google Chrome and Microsoft Internet Explorer – work in their own unique ways and can display the same web page in different ways.
-You need to see how your website looks in all these major browsers and make sure that there are no major problems in any of them.
-Website layouts, in general, are pretty much uniform across the major browsers thanks to improvements in their capabilities, but the same cannot be said for all elements.
+The major browsers – Mozilla Firefox, Google Chrome, and Microsoft Internet Explorer – work uniquely and can display the same web page differently.
+It would help if you saw your website’s appearance in all these major browsers and ensured no significant problems.
+Website layouts, in general, are pretty much uniform across the major browsers thanks to improvements in their capabilities, but we can’t say the same for all elements.
 The key to good web designing skills is to test in multiple environments.

 Mobile browsers also need to be used, although you would be limited to the devices that you currently own.
 Nevertheless, most major mobile browsers today have similar capabilities.
 Chrome is the most common mobile browser, but Mozilla is working on a mobile version of Firefox for iOS.
 Opera and Opera Mini are other common alternatives.

-For wire-framing, you can use a basic pen and paper or a drawing app of some sort.
-The key is to have something disposable and to have a platform for sketching out rough ideas to refine them a little more.
+You can use a basic pen and paper or a drawing app for wireframing.
+The key is to have something disposable and a platform for sketching rough ideas to refine them more.

-Once you begin making real wire-frames for the basis of your code, it is time to get yourself a wire-framing app.
-Google Draw from Drive is a good option because it features all basic shapes and live collaboration and sharing features in case you want to work or get help from someone else.
-It is also web-based and you get around 15GB of free space.
-If you work with your tablet though, you have to find an alternative.
+Once you begin making accurate wireframes for the basis of your code, it is time to get yourself a wireframing app.
+Google Draw from Drive is a good option because it features all basic shapes and lives collaboration and sharing features in case you want to work or get help from someone else.
+It is also web-based, and you get around 15GB of free space.
+If you work with your tablet, you must find an alternative.

-HTML and CSS can be coded on something as basic as Notepad.
-All you need is a text editor, but not a word processor like Microsoft Word.
-Code editors are essentially text editors with added functions to make coding programs and websites easier.
+An individual can code HTML and CSS on something as basic as Notepad.
+You only need a text editor, not a word processor like Microsoft Word.
+Code editors are text editors with added functions to simplify coding programs and websites.

-There are lots of them available, and the best thing to do here is to experiment and to not keep yourself limited to just one.
-For beginners, a good option to start with is Brackets.
-It is stable and free and works on Linux, Mac, and Windows.
-Brackets are also specifically designed for those who build and web designing skills websites on the browser.
+Many of them are available, and the best thing to do here is an experiment and not keep yourself limited to just one.
+For beginners, an excellent option to start with is Brackets.
+It is stable, accessible, and works on Linux, Mac, and Windows.
+Brackets are also specifically designed for those who build web designing skills websites on the browser.

-This one is optional, but it is a good idea to install a web server in your personal computer.
-A web server is essentially meant to allow people to access all or parts of your website.
-A local server remains closed from the internet unless you have a really fast internet connection and a powerful computer.
-Instead, you can just set up a server to imitate how things work online.
-Learning to work with a locally installed server can also save lots of time when uploading your files onto an actual hosting server.
-For beginners, XAMPP is a good option to set up a local server.
-It can be installed on Linux, Mac or Windows.
+This one is optional, but installing a web server on your personal computer is a good idea.
+A web server allows people to access all or parts of your website.
+A local server remains closed from the internet unless you have a fast internet connection and a powerful computer.
+Instead, you can set up a server to imitate how things work online.
+Working with a locally installed server can save lots of time when uploading your files onto an actual hosting server.
+XAMPP is a good option for beginners to set up a local server.
+Beginners can install it on Linux, Mac, or Windows.

-Now that you have the tools, skills, and knowledge needed, it is time to quickly look at the web designing skills process:
+Now that you have the tools, skills, and knowledge needed, it is time to look at the web designing skills process quickly:

 Creating website content is different from the web designing skills process.
 You have to write the content yourself or get it from your client.
-You can also hire a photographer or copywriter, or choose good stock images.
-In any case, you need to get all the content, including the text and images, organized and ready to go.
+You can hire a photographer or copywriter or choose good stock images.
+In any case, you need to get all the content, including the text and pictures, organized and ready to go.

-Once you have all the content, it is time to get everything organized.
-What goes on the home page and other pages and how are these pages connected?
-These questions are important in establishing a structural organization that will determine your site navigation, file organization, and other aspects.
+Once you have all the content, it is time to organize everything.
+What goes on the home page and other pages, and how are these pages connected?
+These questions are essential in establishing a structural organization to determine your site navigation, file organization, and other aspects.

-Wire-framing is a good process to follow here.
-Start with disposable wire-frames and keep things basic.
-It is a quick process and should not take more than half an hour to complete each page.
-Make more detailed versions once you are done with the disposable wire-framing process.
-Include actual content as much as you can and add individual elements such as buttons and forms.
-Keep adding more definition.
-If you have lots of pages of the same type, just make a page of each type.
+Wireframing is an excellent process to follow here.
+Start with disposable wireframes and keep things basic.
+It is a quick process and should not take over half an hour to complete each page.
+Make more detailed versions once you finish with the disposable wireframing process.
+Include actual content as much as possible and add individual elements such as buttons and forms.
+Keep adding more definitions.
+If you have many pages of the same type, make a page of each.

-Now it is finally time to get your coding hat on and fire up your text editor.
+It is finally time to get your coding hat on and fire up your text editor.
 The key here is to keep typing code until you are happy with the final output.
-The Brackets text editor has a great feature for this: the Live Preview button.
-It opens up a Google Chrome browser window that is updated with the changes that you make to the code.
-During this process, you will be resizing your browser several times to see how the website looks in various sizes.
-Typos will be made and there will be trial and error.
+The Brackets text editor has an excellent feature for this: the Live Preview button.
+It opens up a Google Chrome browser window that is up to date with the changes you make to the code.
+During this process, you will resize your browser several times to see how the website looks in various sizes.
+There will be trial and error.

-With the basic code in place, it is time to begin testing the website on all the major desktop and mobile browsers and start fixing up the bugs.
-Do not worry about small inconsistencies; the key is to make the user experience positive irrespective of the browser.
-The user should be able to navigate the site like you intended and reach the call to action.
+With the basic code in place, it is time to test the website on all the primary desktop and mobile browsers and fix the bugs.
+Do not worry about minor inconsistencies; the key is to make the user experience positive irrespective of the browser.
+The user should be able to navigate the site as they intended and reach the call to action.

-This has been a guide to make a career out of web designing tools?
-Well, it is not going to be easy.
+This has been a guide to making a career out of web designing tools.
+Well, it is going to take a lot of work.
 These are the following external link related to web designing tools.